-$^{^{78}}$ Section 11(1) and (2) 79 As allowed by Section 11(3) Resource Management (Marine Pollution) Regulations, 1998
+$^{^{50}}$ Section 11(1) and (2) 51 As allowed by Section 11(3) Resource Management (Marine Pollution) Regulations, 1998

-Map layer Description Regionally significant surf breaks are those with scores greater than the threshold for regional significance.
+Map layer Description discretionary or discretionary activity status; Significant tourism and/or recreation areas; Areas of outstanding natural landscapes (including seascapes); Recognised navigational routes; Anchorages referred to in cruising guides, pilot books or similar publications as being suitable for shelter in adverse weather; Port or harbour approaches; and Existing aquaculture (either because there is no/limited space or the area is at its production or ecological carrying capacity).
+Surf Breaks: Nationally The Nationally significant surf breaks are those listed in Schedule 1 of the New Zealand Coastal Policy Statement 2010. significant surf The regionally significant surf breaks and other surf breaks are based on; breaks Regionally Northland Regional Council, 2016.
+Methodology - Identifying Regionally Significant Surf Breaks in Northland; and significant surf breaks Northland Regional Council, 2016.
+Application of methodology Identifying Regionally Significant Surf Breaks in Northland.
+Other surf breaks These reports are available on the Regional Council's website.
+Regionally significant surf breaks are those with scores greater than the threshold for regional significance.
 Other mapped surf breaks are those breaks that are regularly surfed but do not meet the threshold for regional significance.
 Marine pathways places Places where restrictions apply to vessel movement between these places when hull fouling exceeds light fouling.
-Cross-river coastal marine area boundary This is the administrative boundary for the coastal marine area on rivers.
-For more information refer to G.1 Cross-river coastal marine area boundary.
-Also shown with this layer is the Indicative mean high water springs line.
+Cross-river coastal marine area This is the administrative boundary for the coastal marine area on rivers.
+For more information refer to G.1 Cross-river coastal marine area boundary. boundary Also shown with this layer is the Indicative mean high water springs line.
 It is not part of the plan and is only an approximation of the coastal marine area boundary (the line of mean high water springs).
 It is based on the NZ Mainland Coastlines and NZ Islands Coastlines produced by Land Information New Zealand which is a component of the Topo50 maps (1:50,000 scale).